jaresoles/jaresoles.github.io/_posts/2022-09-11-Lost-in-hypothesis.md

 <p align="justify">

 I put up this snip of a PAGE gel simply because I have an unhealthy skepticism of anything electrophoresis-related technique.
+Just as I have in nearly all the data I generated.
 I know - is there medication for this kind of paranoia?

 </p>